Fair Clustering with Minimum Representation Constraints: Minimum Representation Fair Clustering

 \begin{definition}[$\alpha$-representation] A group $g\in \mathcal{G}$ is said to be $\alpha$-represented in a cluster $C_k$ if

 \end{definition}

-Note that $\alpha$ represents the minimum threshold needed for a given group to receive benefit from a cluster and thus depends on the application.
-For instance, most voting systems require majority representation (i.e., $\alpha = 0.5$).
-Our framework also allows for $\alpha$ to be group-dependent (i.e., $\alpha_g$ for each group $g$), however in most applications of interest $\alpha$ is a fixed threshold regardless of group.
-For a given clustering $\mathcal{C}$, group $g\in{\cal G}$, and $\alpha \in (0,1]$, let $\Lambda(\mathcal{C}, X_g, \alpha)$ be the number of clusters where group $g$ has $\alpha$-represention.
-In MR-fairness, each group $g$ has a parameter $\beta_g$ that specifies a minimum number of clusters where that group should have $\alpha$-represention.
+The parameter $\alpha$ should be selected based on the the specific application.
+For example, in many voting systems a group must constitute a majority to influence outcomes (i.e., $\alpha = 0.5$).
+Our framework also allows for $\alpha$ to be group-dependent (i.e., a different $\alpha_g$ for each group $g$), however throughout the paper we assume $\alpha$ to be the same for all groups.
+For a given clustering $\mathcal{C}$, group $g\in{\cal G}$, and $\alpha \in (0,1]$, let $\Lambda(\mathcal{C}, X_g, \alpha)$ be the number of clusters where group $g$ has $\alpha$-representation.
+In MR-fairness, each group $g$ has a parameter $\beta_g$ that specifies a minimum number of clusters where that group should have $\alpha$-representation.